 I’m concerned about the oversupply of properties that is looming in certain locations of Sydney.

 A case in point is Green Square where nearly 10,000 apartments will be built in one of Sydney’s newest suburbs in the next four years to satisfy investor demand, which has already sent property prices in the city to the highest ever.

-It will also add to the record 213,000 new home starts across the country amid slowing population and economic growth, prompting Goldman Sachs to warn of a supply glut by 2017.
+It will also add to the record 213,000 new home starts across the country amid slowing population and economic growth.

 Green Square, about 3.5 kilometres south of the Sydney business district, is on course to be the densest suburb in the country.